-Kristy Grant-Hart will be a keynote speaker at the NAVEX Global 2017 Ethics & Compliance Virtual Conference.
-Register for free today to join her session.
+Kristy Grant-Hart was keynote speaker at NAVEX Global's 2017 Ethics & Compliance Virtual Conference.
+Listen here.

 What makes for a long-term successful career in compliance?
 Is it personality?
 Certainly, being likeable is advantageous, but it isn’t critical.
 What about understanding the business?
 Absolutely, this is important, but it won’t necessarily make you effective.
 What makes a wildly successful compliance officer?
 One word: planning.